testbenchcc/markdown-notes-app/README.md

   - Remembers the last opened note per browser (localStorage)
   - Theme support with a Gruvbox-inspired dark default (based on Obsidian Gruvbox), plus Office and High Contrast themes
 - Simple text search across markdown notes
-- Settings modal (via the header "Settings" button) with per-browser preferences, currently including options to enable spellcheck in the editor and select the UI theme
+- Settings modal (via the header "Settings" button) with per-browser preferences, currently including options to enable spellcheck in the editor, select the UI theme, and choose a default theme for exported HTML notes
 - Improved markdown rendering: fenced code blocks with syntax highlighting and tables with clear outlines
 - No authentication or user accounts
 - "New Note" dialog automatically appends `.md` if missing so new notes always appear in the tree